prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

       memory: 400Mi
 ```

-> Note that there is the path `/prometheus` a the end of the `externalUrl`, as that is what was specified in the `Ingress` object.
+> Note that there is the path `/prometheus` at the end of the `externalUrl`, as that is what was specified in the `Ingress` object.